Columbia University College of Dental Medicine

 Columbia University College of Dental Medicine is dedicated to advancing the field of dentistry through education, research, and patient care.
 Through our commitment to excellence and innovation, we strive to improve oral health outcomes and make a positive impact on the well-being of individuals and communities locally and globally.

-Here are some key points about dry mouth:
+Here are some key points about bruxism:

 - Causes: